begomez/FlutterCatalog/README.md

 when working with different data sources.
 Nevertheless, as mentioned before, it should be implemented in the server-side, not the client.

 ## About testing

 The app contains several unit tests in the "test" directory.

+## Build & run

+flutter pub get
+flutter run --debug

 ## Code generation commands

-- Mockito auto generated classes: flutter packages pub run build_runner build --delete-conflicting-ouputs
+- Mockito auto generated classes (one of the following cmd): flutter packages pub run build_runner build --delete-conflicting-ouputs dart run build_runner build

-or

-dart run build_runner build

 - Launcher icons: